AntsInMyEy3sJohnson/hazeltest/README.md

       fixedSize:
         enabled: true
         sizeBytes: 1200
-    # load dimension 3 (will impact how the Runner will form map names, so
+    # load dimension 3 (impacts how the Runner will form map names, so
     # translates to more or fewer maps)
     appendMapIndexToMapName: true
     # load dimension 3 (for the same reason)